 Skip to content

-Batch resize images on Windows with FFmpeg scale loops, consistent max-width rules, and GetCompress folder presets.
-Scale dozens of PNG and JPEG files locally.
+Batch resize images on Windows with GetCompress, Photos, or FFmpeg.
+Scale dozens of PNG and JPEG files to a shared max width locally.

 By Petr Samokhin

-The sprint handoff folder holds 48 PNG mockups at 2880 px wide.
+The shared project folder holds 48 PNG mockups at 2880 px wide.
 Opening each file in Paint to set the same width takes an hour you do not have.
 Batch resize images once with a fixed max edge, then compress or convert in a second pass if needed.

 When batch resize pays off